-A Finding of No Significant Impact (FONSI) will be obtained for the project and will be included in Attachment B.
+A Finding of No Significant Impact (FONSI) will be obtained is forthcoming for the project and will be included in Attachment B. By release of this document, no commitment will be made as to any alternative under evaluation in the NEPA process, including the no-build alternative.